TiansuYu/TiansuYu/README.md

 ### Hi there 👋

 ### About me
-I am an engineering currently working at Klarna.
+I am an Engineer at Klarna.

 Currently, I am focusing on
 - Python.
 Advocating a more schemaful approach to process data.